-Today, 26 June 1992, the Court delivered its Judgment on the Preliminary Objections filed by Australia in the case concerning Certain Phosphate Lands in Nauru (Nauru v.
-Australia).
-In its Judgment it rejects Australia's objections concerning the circumstances in which the dispute relating to the rehabilitation of the phosphate lands worked-out prior to 1 July 1967 arose between Nauru and Australia; it also rejects the objection based on the fact that New Zealand and the United Kingdom are not parties to the proceedings; and lastly, it upholds Australia's objection based on Nauru's claim concerning the overseas assets of the British Phosphate Commissioners being a new one.
-The Court thus finds, by 9 votes to 4, that it has jurisdiction to entertain the Application and that the Application is admissible; it also finds, unanimously, that the Nauruan claim concerning the overseas assets of the British Phosphate Commissioners is inadmissible.
+In its Judgment on the preliminary objections filed by Australia in the case concerning Certain Phosphate Lands in Nauru (Nauru v.
+Australia), the Court rejected Australia's objections concerning the circumstances in which the dispute relating to the rehabilitation of the phosphate lands worked out prior to 1 July 1967 arose between Nauru and Australia; it also rejected the objection based on the fact that New Zealand and the United Kingdom are not parties to the proceedings; and lastly, it upheld Australia's objection based on Nauru's claim concerning the overseas assets of the British Phosphate Commissioners being a new one.
+The Court thus found, by 9 votes to 4, that it had jurisdiction to entertain the Application and that the Application was admissible; it also found, unanimously, that the Nauruan claim concerning the overseas assets of the British Phosphate Commissioners was inadmissible.